hashicorp/serf/website/source/docs/agent/options.html.markdown

   instead of `-join` to continue attempting to join the cluster.

-* `-retry-interval` - Provides a duration string to control how after the retry join is perfomed.
+* `-retry-interval` - Provides a duration string to control how after the retry join is performed.
 By default, the join is attempted every 30 seconds until success.
 This should use the "s" suffix for second, "m" for minute, or "h" for hour.